Best Air Purifier for Pets (2026): 7 Picks for Dander, Hair & Odor

 With pets, pre-filter maintenance is more frequent than the manufacturer suggests:

 Neglecting the pre-filter is the most common mistake pet owners make.
-A clogged pre-filter restricts airflow, reduces CADR, and forces the HEPA filter to work harder — shortening its life.
+A clogged pre-filter restricts airflow, reduces CADR, and forces the HEPA filter to work harder, shortening its life.
+Our maintenance guide covers the full cleaning and replacement schedule.

 How Many Purifiers for Multi-Pet Homes?